-- For the cost information requested in D22, provide costs for each production facility or factory, for all models of concrete reinforcing bar exported to Canada as listed in Appendix 2, as well as for all models sold to your domestic customers as listed in Appendix 2 whether considered as a like good or not (i.e., goods of the same description).
-If the cost of production of the subject goods exported to Canada differs from the cost of production of the like goods, provide separate cost of production statements for like and subject goods. - The costs of production for the like goods sold domestically will form the basis for conducting the profitability analysis.
+- For the cost information requested in D22, provide costs for each production facility or factory, for all types of small power transformers exported to Canada as listed in Appendix 1, as well as for all products sold to your domestic customers as listed in Appendix 3A whether considered as a like good or not (i.e., goods of the same description).
+If the cost of production of the subject goods exported to Canada differs from the cost of production of the like goods, provide separate cost of production statements for like goods and subject goods. - The costs of production for the like goods sold domestically will form the basis for conducting the profitability analysis.
 The costs of production for the subject goods exported to Canada will be used, if required, as the basis for determining a cost-based normal value. - Actual costs are preferred.
 These costs should be calculated on a monthly basis or, alternatively, on an order basis.
-There should therefore be one cost of production calculated for each configuration/nominal dimension of concrete reinforcing bar for each month or, alternatively, for each order, to recognize fluctuating costs.
-If standard or budgeted costs are used, identify the variances that are recorded in the cost accounting system as requested in question D17.
+There should be one cost of production calculated for each unique type of small power transformer for each month or, alternatively, for each order, to recognize fluctuating costs.
+If standard or budgeted costs are used, identify the variances that are recorded in the cost accounting system as requested in Question D17.
 For example, if variances are recorded monthly, the appropriate monthly variances should be provided.
 Indicate the frequency with which the standard costs are revised and the date of the latest revision.
-Explain how favourable or unfavourable variances resulting from production are assigned to the goods during each accounting period. - Where costs, charges, or expenses are allocated,5 explain how these are allocated to the goods in question and provide the supporting worksheets in your response.
-If they are also allocated to goods other than those in question, explain the method of allocation and explain why the method of allocation is appropriate. - Provide costs for the PAP.
-If costs changed over the period, provide: all of the various costs; the time period each cost was in effect; and explain the changes. - In responding to question D22, where there was a start-up period (refer to question D19), do not provide costs incurred during the start-up period.
-Provide costs from the end of the start-up period. - In presenting your company's full cost of production, the CBSA recognizes that individual companies may not account for their costs in a manner that allows for the presentation of costs for each of the listed cost components that follow in question D22.
-Provided the costs presented are complete and represent the full cost of production, you may present your costs in a manner consistent with your own cost accounting reporting practices.
+Explain how favourable or unfavourable variances resulting from production are assigned to the goods during each accounting period. - ➤ Where costs, charges, or expenses are allocated,5 explain how these are allocated to the goods in question and provide the supporting worksheets in your response.
+If they are also allocated to goods other than those in question, explain the method of allocation and explain why the method of allocation is appropriate. - ➤ Provide costs for the PAP.
+If costs changed over the period, provide: all of the various costs; the time period each cost was in effect; and explain the changes.